pvormste/yetenv/README.md

 ##### Change file processor
  - For `Develop`: Load from `./cfg.dev.yaml` and overwrite it by `./cfg.yaml` and OS environment values.
+ - For `Test`: Load from `./cfg.test.yaml` and overwrite it by `./cfg.yaml` and OS environment values.
  - For `Staging`: Load from `./cfg.staging.yaml` and overwrite it by `./cfg.yaml` and OS environment values.
  - For `Production`: Load from `./cfg.prod.yaml` and overwrite it by `./cfg.yaml` and OS environment values.